Find this article useful?

 Why not sign up to our mailing list and receive regular articles and tips about IBD to your inbox.

-A colonoscopy is a type of endoscopy test which is carried out on the colon (large intestine).
 A colonoscopy is a flexible tube with a light and telescopic camera at one end and is often referred to as a colonoscope.
 It is carefully inserted into your anus and images from inside your colon are transferred onto a screen for your doctor to view.

 You may be given a colonoscopy if you are experiencing inflammatory bowel disease (IBD)-type symptoms as part of the diagnosis process and also as part of ongoing monitoring of your condition.

 Colonoscopies may also be carried out as part of the ongoing monitoring of your IBD to check inflammation levels and any signs of bowel cancer.
 People with IBD in their colon can be at a slightly higher risk of developing this type of cancer.

 If you have IBD in your colon then you should have regular colonoscopies to monitor the inflammation and the extent of your disease and to also check for any signs of bowel cancer.
 Your doctor will advise you on how often it is necessary for you to have a colonoscopy.